Why Choose Bauhaus Furniture

 Not Forgetting the Must-Have Nesting Tables

-The last must-have to add to your Bauhaus furniture are nesting tables.
-Designed by Josef Albers in 1926, these are one of the most iconic table sets from the whole concept.
+The last must-have to add to your Bauhaus furniture is nesting tables.
+Designed by Josef Albers in 1926, these are one of the most iconic table sets of the whole concept.
 Ranging in different sizes, they fit into each other and can be tucked away or nested for storage.

-Also, just keep in mind that if you have opted for the multi-coloured nesting tables, that you will need to keep the other furniture and wall colours incredibly mono-toned around them to not overdo it.
-You can offset each colour with another addition in the room.
-For example, a red throw on the couch, a bright blue cushion or an orange wall hanging.
+Also, just keep in mind that if you have opted for the multi-colored nesting tables, you will need to keep the other furniture and wall colors incredibly mono-toned around them to not overdo it.
+You can offset each color with another addition in the room.
+For example, a red throw on the couch, a bright blue cushion, or an orange wall hanging.
 Don’t forget the plants!